markchen8717/DQL_Poker/README.md

         -   Gradient descent updates weights in the policy network to minimize loss.
             -   After x time steps, weights in the target network are updated to the weights in the policy network.

+## Usage:
+A placeholder model is in place for demonstration.
+You may implement your own model by editing functions marked with `Implement me` inside the `DQL.py` file